jeff-wise/haskell-starter-kit-blog/README.md

 Before we jump in, let's take a look at the project's goals.
 The source code and this tutorial are written with the goals in mind, so it will be helpful to understand what we're trying to achieve.
-For example, some of the code could be written more concisely, but that won't help illuminate Haskell's coding style, and playing code golf won't help promote a language with a reputation for being hard to understand.
-Likewise, we could have chosen simpler libraries, but we want to showcase what Haskell can do differently and better than other languages, as well as generate some useful discussion and insight on software engineering in general.
+For example, some of the source code could be written more concisely, but that won't help illuminate Haskell's coding style, and playing code golf won't help promote a language with a reputation for being hard to understand.
+Likewise, we could have chosen simpler libraries, but we wanted to showcase what Haskell can do differently and better than other languages, as well as generate some useful discussion and insight on software engineering in general.

-#### Learn About Haskell's Approach to Software Development

-#### Analyze Trade-Offs in Engineering a Real-World Web Application
+#### Analyze Engineering Real World Applications with Haskell

-Goal is to show how complex an application can be to do it beyond just making it work. how to design it right, make it maintainable, keep the code organized, deploy it, keep local and prodution code consistent, test it, bring others onto the project easily.

-Want to build and change software with minimum work and maximum accuracy.
-Work is time, size of code, readability, how easy to mentally process code that is new or unfamiliar (forgotten), how easy to find people proficient in language and tools, degree of coupling, function g - time to take code from version A to version B.

-  tradeoffs:
-    * cpu vs memory
+Is pure functional programming better?
+When is it better?
+What are its advantages when building real world applications?
+In this tutorial, we'll discuss the trade-offs associated with engineering applications in Haskell.

+In particular, we'll pursue answers to the following questions:

+   * How do you write code that is easy to understand?
-    * cost to write code (now) vs cost to change code (future)
+   * How do you write code that is easy to extend?
-    * more?
+   * How do you write code fast or how do write code that works the first or second time its run?
+   * How do you write code with minimum errors?
+   * How do you create a web application that is easy to deploy?
+   * How do you manage a software project's common tasks and metadata?
+   * How do you structure the code in a Haskell web application?

 #### Serve as an Extensible Base for Haskell Web Applications